Tarnopol, Saskatchewan

 Tarnopol is an unincorporated community in Saskatchewan, Canada, located 50 km southwest of the city of Melfort.
 It was settled mostly by Ukrainian and Polish immigrants in the early 1900s.
-Tarnopol gets its name from Ternopil, Ukraine, which was formerly known as Tarnopol when that district was part of the Imperial Austrian province of Galicia.
+Tarnopol gets its name from the city of Ternopil, Ukraine, which was originally named Tarnopol.
+Tarnopol was founded in 1540 by Jan Amor Tarnowski, a Polish nobleman, with the official permission of King Sigismund I the Old, during the era of Kingdom of Poland.
+The name Tarnopol originates from a blend of its founder’s surname and the Greek word polis, meaning 'city' — together signifying 'Tarnowski's city.'